michaelbai30/michaelbai30/README.md

 # Hey there!
 I'm Mike 👋
-### Computer Science Student at the University of Notre Dame, Class of 2024 🍀
+### Computer Science Alumni at the University of Notre Dame

 - 🔭 **Interests**: Passionate in **Software Development**, **Machine Learning**, and **Data Science**
 - 🌱 **Currently Learning**: Design Patterns and Web and App Development.